sindresorhus/copy-file/readme.md

 Type: `string`\
 Default: `process.cwd()`

-Base directory to find the source file and copy it to this directory.
+Base directory when you use relative path to the source, destination paths.

-`cwd` works by being prepended with source, destination path.
+`cp-file` finds the source file from this path, and copy it to this directory.

 ##### directoryMode